igemsoftware2019/iGemMarburg2019/README.md

 To run this script Python 3 is required, using the modules SeqIO from Bio, pandas, re and os.

 #### Growth Curve Model
+Model utilizes scikit learn and uses polynomial regression to predict doubling times.
+The number of parameters given to the script to train is unlimited, there is no train test split or crossvalidation implemented, but it can be easily added.

 #### Terminator Model